ERS Employer Manual

 - Inform employees of their options on termination of employment

 Refer employees to the ERSGA website to access resources like the online ERS Handbook and retirement education.
 They can also access their account online to verify their account balances.
-If employees need more information, please ask them to contact ERS.
+If employees need more information, ask them to contact ERS.

 8.1 Termination Process